-Ronald McDonald House Charities® of Maine sponsors facilities that provide comfort for the families of pediatric patients and supports programs that directly improve the health and well-being of all children.
+Ronald McDonald House Charities® of Maine provides comfort for the families of pediatric patients and supports programs that directly improve the health and well-being of all children.

 We believe when you change a child’s life you change a family’s, which can change a community and ultimately the world.